ctlab/evoguess/docs/source/user_manual/algorithm_modules/limit.module.rst

 Iteration limit
 ---------------

-Limit on the number of iterations.
+Limits the number of algorithm iterations.

 .. code-block:: none